 When your practice utilizes chiropractic EHR software, all of your patients’ data is in one place, easily accessible and readily available to send securely to other healthcare providers, as long as that provider is also signed up for Direct Messaging.
 That includes not just other doctors, but laboratories, pharmacies, medical imaging technicians and any facility involved in patient care.
 The time needed to get in touch with other medical professionals is cut down to seconds.
 Overall, you’ll present your patients with better care and additional options after installing a chiropractic EHR software system.
 There’s less chance of some vital piece of information falling through the cracks, such as a patient’s allergies or the list of current medications.
 When information is shareable, patients are less likely to undergo duplicate, unnecessary testing.
 When you have comprehensive information about a patient in one place, it’s more probable you will make the correct diagnosis and devise the right treatment plan.
 If your patient moves out of the area, sending their medical information to their new chiropractor is a snap if the provider has Direct Messaging, allowing your patient’s treatment to continue without interruption.
 Non-health information, such as insurance coverage, is included in all patient records, too.

 The ability to share isn’t just limited to fellow providers.
 Patients can also log in to the system via patient portals and see some of their medical data, such as lab test results.
 The data may answer questions that prevent patients from having to contact your office.
+For patients who rely on family or other caregivers and give permission for sharing, the ability to share these records may help both patients and those caring for them have a better understanding of the individual’s treatment needs.

 Certification goes beyond MACRA and MIPS participation.
 With certified chiropractic EHR software, your patient’s data is completely secure and protected.
 You’re meeting federal standards for such software, and that means it reduces the liability if your system is hacked and security breached.